Congratulations! If you’re reading this article, you’ve likely made the decision to start an LLC in Minnesota.

 If the name you’ve had to register isn’t quite to your liking, you can register a Doing Business As (DBA) name, also known as an assumed name or a trade name.

-A trade name is a name that you’ll use for all of your LLC’s advertisements, signs, and anything else you want to present to the world.
+A trade name is a name that you’ll use for all your LLC’s advertisements, signs, and anything else you want to present to the world.
 Again, you’ll need to register your trade name with the Minnesota Secretary of State.
 Here’s the Certificate of Assumed Name form that you’ll need to file online (link here) or by mail.
 The state filing fee is $50 if you file online, or $30 if you file via postal mail.

 Additionally, your LLC must publish the LLC’s Certificate of Assumed Name in two consecutive issues of a legal newspaper in the county your LLC is located in.

-3. Choose A Minnesota Registered Agent
+3. Choose a Minnesota Registered Agent

 The next step you’ll need to complete on your LLC formation journey is to appoint a Minnesota registered agent.
-You must include your registered agent’s name and address in your Articles of Organization which is why this is important.
+You must include your registered agent’s name and address in your Articles of Organization, which is why this is important.

-A registered agent must accept mail or legal documents like Service of Process from official state offices like the Minnesota Secretary of State and the Minnesota Department of Taxation during normal business hours on business days for your LLC.
+A registered agent must accept mail or legal documents like service of process from official state offices like the Minnesota Secretary of State and the Minnesota Department of Taxation during normal business hours on business days for your LLC.

 Your LLC can’t act as its own registered agent in the state of Minnesota and your registered agent must have a physical street address within the state of Minnesota.